Preview Our 16 Latest Bond Picks

 You'll notice a table of contents to the right of the slide.
 Once we post a recording of The Bondcast in our subscriber area, we append a table of contents so subscribers can click on the slides of greatest interest.

 Bondsavvy hosts The Bondcast each quarter so our analysis can reflect a bond issuer's most recent financial filings.
-Our January 11, 2024 edition of The Bondcast will reflect all of the financial reports filed by bond issuers through the end of 2023.
-Since large issuers have 60 days to file their 10-Ks, for companies with a December 31 year end, our January 2024 recommendations will include Q3, but not Q4, financial information.
+Our November 14, 2024 edition of The Bondcast will reflect all of the financial reports filed by bond issuers by that date.
+With the exception of companies that don't have a December 31 yearend, we expect the issuing companies of our recommended bonds to have reported Q3 2024 earnings.

 Yup.
-From our first set of bond recommendations made September 26, 2017, Bondsavvy has made 117 corporate bond recommendations.
-We currently have 30 bonds on our 'buy' list and another 30+ corporate bonds rated hold.
+From our first set of bond recommendations made September 26, 2017, Bondsavvy has made 129 corporate bond recommendations.
+We currently have 24 bonds on our 'buy' list and another 35+ corporate bonds rated hold.
 As a Bondsavvy subscriber, you gain access to our existing bond recommendations, as well as all new bond picks for as long as you are a Bondsavvy subscriber.
-View our corporate bond returns page to see the bonds we have previously recommended, including the bond names and CUSIPs for bond recommendations we have exited.
+View our corporate bond returns page to see the performance of previously recommended bonds, including the bond names and CUSIPs for bond recommendations we have exited.

 The Bondcast is a 60-minute presentation, which consists of i) Overarching investment themes and market conditions; ii) Pricing and financial ratios of our recommended bonds and bond issuers; iii) Historical bond prices and call provisions; and iv) Analysis of each bond issuer's business, growth, risks, capital allocation, capital structure, and recent financial performance.